andreyka26-git/firebase-docker-emulators/README.md

 So for that you would need to rebuild the image and start container again with new image

 `docker compose up -d --build` or `docker-compose up -d --build`

-## Node js

-For node js we need to export serviceAccountKey.json from google acc, and specify the project.